 With its cushion and support features, the Hitogami 2 is made to handle everyday mileage, but with its relative lightweight, is geared toward runners who want a little bit of kick in their every day running.

-Many of the design of the Wave Hitogami 2 outsole are similar to the Hitogami 1.
+Many of the designs of the Wave Hitogami 2 outsole are similar to the Hitogami 1.
 Like the outsole of its predecessor, the Hitogami 2 features a softer blown rubber in the forefoot and the X-10 carbon rubber in the heel.
 X-10 carbon is a durable material and provides solid traction.
 The Hitogami 2 uses Mizuno’s G3 outsole technology which keeps the outsole light and flexible as well as providing good traction on the surface intended.
-The G3 outsole component also consists of many treads positioned at regular intervals.
+The G3 outsole component also consists of many threads positioned at regular intervals.
 These lie flush with the rest of the sole, lying inset within a cavity in the midsole.
-The outsole is full contact outside of a small portion of the midfoot that provides a glimpse of the Wave plate.

 used its own Wave Technology in the midsole of the Hitogami 2.
 Mizuno’s Wave plate is made of a thermoplastic elastomer, a combination of plastic and rubber that accounts for high elasticity.
 Runners can feel good about being green while wearing Mizuno, as this elastomer is made from renewable resources and castor oil and helps cut down on Mizuno’s warming footprint.
 The wave plate, heel/arch area of the shoe between the midsole and outsole, not only provides support but cushioning for comfort and shock absorption.